AnnZak/CodersCamp2020-Project3-TypeScript/README.md

 ## General info

-The aim of this project was to build an innovative and visually stunning browser game, showcasing our brand new game engine - GeGe (Good Enough Game Engine).
+The aim of this project was to build a simple and intuitive game engine applicable to developing a variety of 2D canvas-based browser games.
+Good Enough Game Engine (GeGe) follows Entity-Component-System design pattern, widely used in game development.
+This approach enables great level of flexibility in defining game objects.
+To showcase our engine we have prepared simple, yet visually stunning game - Bubble Ninja.
 In Bubble Ninja player earns points by hovering cursor over blue floating bubbles.
 For each missed bubble player loses points.

 Project was created during [CodersCamp Course](https://coderscamp.edu.pl) in Jan - Feb 2021 using TypeScript.

-## Engine Functionalities and Characteristics:
+## Engine Characteristics:

-1. creating game objects in entity-component system
+1. creating and removing game objects and their customisable components during runtime
 2. pause and resume game
 3. powerfully simple 2D physics engine
 4. 2D objects and backgrounds rendering